lobbyview/LobbyViewPythonPackage/docs/source/examples.rst

 Here you can find various examples and vignettes demonstrating how to use the LobbyView package.

-Microsoft Data Analysis
+Analyzing Microsoft's Corporate Lobbying
 ----------------------
 .. toctree::
    :maxdepth: 1

    vignettes/microsoft_vignette

-Journalist Use Case
+Using LobbyView for Data Journalism: A Case Study of the Dodd-Frank Act
 ------------------
 .. toctree::
    :maxdepth: 1